dunefox/MAML/docs/sec-wheretogo.rst

 Implementation
 ~~~~~~~~~~~~~~

-In order to arrive at our first naive implementation of the support vector
+In order to arrive at our first, as it will turn out, naive, implementation of the support vector
 machine for the soft margin case, we need to implement a version of the
 optimization program :eq:`eq_soft_margin` and we shall do so in the spirit of
 the Adaline model.
 Later we will see that this can be done much more elegantly